nh1000/chinese-ocr-extension/README.md

 # chinese-ocr-extension
-A google chrome extension which allows you to translate characters from an image.
+A google chrome extension which allows you to translate Chinese characters from an image.